nirajpandkar/server-config/README.md

 * Refer to [problem 8](#8-google-and-facebook-client-secrets)
 * Renaming `ItemCatalog.py` to `__init__.py`
 * For Google Auth - Add the public address to Authorized Javascript origin and server name(use `nslookup <IP-ADDRESS>`) to Authorized Redirect URIs.
+[Link](https://console.cloud.google.com/apis/credentials)
 * For Facebook Auth - Add the public address to Valid Oauth Redirect URIs.
+[Link](https://developers.facebook.com/)

-Note: Don't forget `http://` in both the cases
+Note: Don't forget to include `http://` in both the cases

 ### Problems faced and their solutions